 Appraisals determine the current market value of your home.
 An appraiser will visit your property and create a report that compares your home to recently sold properties.
 Typically, at least 3 properties are selected, each having sold within the last 6 months and located within a 1-mile radius.
 Adjustments are made for differences between your home and the comparable properties.
 The report ultimately generates an exact dollar value.

 Appraisals play an important role in every mortgage application.
 First and foremost, it confirms to lenders that your home has the needed value for the mortgage amount.
 Secondly, it is used to calculate a loan-to-value (LTV) ratio.
 For instance, if your mortgage amount is $400,000 and your home appraises for $500,000, then the LTV is 80% (400k/500k).
 Having a lower LTV can help you save money by avoiding PMI charges, qualifying for a lower interest rate, and/or making additional loan options available.

 Why Preparing a Home for a Refinance Appraisal Is Necessary

 Most homeowners make the mistake of not preparing a home for a refinance appraisal.
-Whether a mortgage is for a purchase or refinance, getting maximum value is key.
+Whether a mortgage is for a purchase or refinances, getting maximum value is key.
 Appraisers gauge value based on both objective and subjective information.
-Objective factors include things like year built, number of bedrooms, and square footage.
+Objective factors include things like the year built, number of bedrooms, and square footage.
 The biggest subjective factor is property condition.

 Appraisers commonly pull information on recent sales from the MLS system, which includes photos and other information for home listings.
 Since photos are from actual listings, the homes are typically staged for photos.
 Think about how that will compare to your home.
 If you didn’t stage your home for an appraiser’s visit, will it look as nice as the comparable properties?
-This could impact adjustments for property condition.
+This could impact adjustments for property conditions.